joncamfield/satcommthreats/en.md

 ### Details

-“It is true that the Starlink ground terminals will be broadcasting, and thus potentially targetable using RF signal detection equipment.
-But I doubt they’d be that high of a priority for Russian targeting, so I think the odds of them being targeted is probably low,” Weeden said Monday by email.
-“A much bigger challenge would be Russian ground-based mobile jamming, which is sophisticated and can already deal with existing satellite signals such as GPS and satellite communications.”<br /> -- *Berger, Brian (February 28 2022) [SpaceX heeds Ukraine’s Starlink SOS](https://spacenews.com/spacex-heeds-ukraines-starlink-sos/) SpaceNews.*
-{: .notice}

 "There are two main types of satellite jamming.
 The first, uplink jamming, interferes with the signal going from a ground station or user terminal to the satellite.
 An RF signal of the same frequency as the targeted uplink signal is transmitted to the satellite, aiming to limit the satellite transponder from differentiating between the jamming signal and the actual signal.
 The second type, downlink jamming, disrupts transmissions sent from the satellite to ground-based or airborne receivers using RF signals that mimic the frequency of the downlink signal.
 It aims to inhibit ground users from receiving transmissions from the satellite and only needs to be as strong as the signal being received on the ground.
 Uplink jamming is considered more difficult because greater transmitter power is required to reach a given satellite’s transponders.
 It could be more impactful, however, due to its ability to degrade the satellite’s signal for all its users.
 Because downlink jammers must be within the field of view of the receiving terminal’s antenna, however, the effects of downlink jamming are more localized."<br /> -- *Velkovsky, Pavel; Mohan, Janani; and Simon, Maxwell (April 03 2021) [Satellite Jamming](https://ontheradar.csis.org/issue-briefs/satellite-jamming/) On the radar / CSIS.*
 {: .notice}

+"Jamming technology tends to be commercially available and relatively inexpensive.
+Satellite jamming systems are easy for states and non-state actors to develop given the relative low cost of their procurement and operation.
+There is a low threshold of technological competency required to perform jamming, and the technology is available to a plethora of actors across the globe.
+For example, interference with satellite signals has emanated from Indonesia, Cuba, Ethiopia, Libya, and Syria, among others."<br /> -- *Velkovsky, Pavel; Mohan, Janani; and Simon, Maxwell (April 03 2021) [Satellite Jamming](https://ontheradar.csis.org/issue-briefs/satellite-jamming/) On the radar / CSIS.*
+{: .notice}

+#### Downlink / Ground-based / Terrestrial Jamming

+“It is true that the Starlink ground terminals will be broadcasting, and thus potentially targetable using RF signal detection equipment.
+But I doubt they’d be that high of a priority for Russian targeting, so I think the odds of them being targeted is probably low,” Weeden said Monday by email.
+“A much bigger challenge would be Russian ground-based mobile jamming, which is sophisticated and can already deal with existing satellite signals such as GPS and satellite communications.”<br /> -- *Berger, Brian (February 28 2022) [SpaceX heeds Ukraine’s Starlink SOS](https://spacenews.com/spacex-heeds-ukraines-starlink-sos/) SpaceNews.*
+{: .notice}

 "Terrestrial jamming takes place in a specific location and involves equipment that is easy to purchase, use and conceal.
 Rather than targeting the satellite itself, as is the case in orbital jamming, terrestrial jamming involves transmitting rogue frequencies in the direction of local consumer-level satellite dishes.
 The contradictory frequencies are area-specific, interfering only with the frequency emanating from the satellite in a specific location. **Small, portable terrestrial jammers have a range of 3-5 kilometres in urban, built-up areas.
 In rural areas, their range can increase to up to 20 kilometres**"<br /> --  *Small Media (November 2012) [Satellite Jamming in Iran: A War Over Airwaves](https://smallmedia.org.uk/work/satellite-jamming-in-iran-a-war-over-airwaves), Small Media.*
 {: .notice}

+"When HawkEye 360 analysts examined Ukraine over the past four months, they discovered continued and increased GPS interference across the region.
+The data showed extensive GPS interference in November 2021 along the boundary of the pro-Russian separatist-controlled regions in Luhansk and Donetsk.
+Open-source information confirmed Unmanned Aerial Vehicles (UAVs) operating in the area were disrupted due to lost GPS connections… And in February 2022, HawkEye 360 detected GPS interference along the border between Ukraine and Belarus, shortly before the Russian invasion started." <br /> --*HawkEye360 Press Release, (March 4 2022), [HawkEye 360 Signal Detection Reveals GPS Interference in Ukraine](https://www.he360.com/hawkeye-360-signal-detection-reveals-gps-interference-in-ukraine/) he360.com*
+{: .notice}

 "The jamming of Persian-language satellite channels has been ongoing since 2003.
 Infrequent bouts of pressure from the international community have achieved limited success.
 Alongside international organisations like the International Union (ITU), the governments of the UK, US, France and the European Union have condemned the Iranian government for not acting on the issue of satellite jamming.
 Despite these condemnations, the jamming of satellite TV channels has continued.
 At the time of publishing, the sudden devaluation of the Iranian Rial in October 2012 had spurred another intense period of jamming, with the broadcasts of both BBC and the VOA being disrupted … **It is important to note here that Iran is not the only country engaged in or experiencing satellite jamming.
 There are reports of jamming from countries such as Bahrain, Libya, Syria, Ethiopia, North Korea, and China.**"<br /> --  *Small Media (November 2012) [Satellite Jamming in Iran: A War Over Airwaves](https://smallmedia.org.uk/work/satellite-jamming-in-iran-a-war-over-airwaves), Small Media.*
 {: .notice}

-"Jamming technology tends to be commercially available and relatively inexpensive.
-Satellite jamming systems are easy for states and non-state actors to develop given the relative low cost of their procurement and operation.
-There is a low threshold of technological competency required to perform jamming, and the technology is available to a plethora of actors across the globe.
-For example, interference with satellite signals has emanated from Indonesia, Cuba, Ethiopia, Libya, and Syria, among others."<br /> -- *Velkovsky, Pavel; Mohan, Janani; and Simon, Maxwell (April 03 2021) [Satellite Jamming](https://ontheradar.csis.org/issue-briefs/satellite-jamming/) On the radar / CSIS.*
-{: .notice}
+#### Uplink / Satellite Jamming

 “Over the weekend of February 19, transmissions from two television satellites that served a wide range of news programming to Libya and the region were disrupted by jamming, according to the Lebanese Telecommunications Regulatory Authority.
 And on February 21, Al Jazeera accused Libya of jamming its satellite transmissions in the region, and stated that it had conclusively identified the jamming as emanating from an LAJ intelligence services building south of Tripoli. <br />Satellite telecommunications were not immune to LAJ disruption and denial efforts, which were likely targeted against the use of satellite telephones like the Thuraya handset, which were widely used in Libya.
 On February 25, Thuraya accused Libya of having engaged in a week’s worth of jamming of the Thuraya-2 satellite that provided satellite phone and data connectivity to Thuraya devices within Libya.
 Shortly thereafter, Thuraya announced that its technical efforts had restored voice services to much of Libya.
 Nevertheless, users of Thuraya phones continued to experience substantial difficulty connecting throughout the revolution.”<br /> -- *Scott-Railton, John (January 2013) [Revolutionary Risks: Cyber Technology and Threats in the 2011 Libyan Revolution](https://digital-commons.usnwc.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1012&context=ciwag-case-studies) U.S. Naval War College Digital Commons / CIWAG Case Studies.*
-{: .notice}

-"When HawkEye 360 analysts examined Ukraine over the past four months, they discovered continued and increased GPS interference across the region.
-The data showed extensive GPS interference in November 2021 along the boundary of the pro-Russian separatist-controlled regions in Luhansk and Donetsk.
-Open-source information confirmed Unmanned Aerial Vehicles (UAVs) operating in the area were disrupted due to lost GPS connections… And in February 2022, HawkEye 360 detected GPS interference along the border between Ukraine and Belarus, shortly before the Russian invasion started." <br /> --*HawkEye360 Press Release, (March 4 2022), [HawkEye 360 Signal Detection Reveals GPS Interference in Ukraine](https://www.he360.com/hawkeye-360-signal-detection-reveals-gps-interference-in-ukraine/) he360.com*
 {: .notice}

 "Jamming can also occur accidentally: in 2015, U.S. military officials noted they were unintentionally jamming satellite communications an average of 23 times per month.
 Purposeful jamming can be difficult to differentiate from accidental interference, making attribution more challenging."<br /> -- *Velkovsky, Pavel; Mohan, Janani; and Simon, Maxwell (April 03 2021) [Satellite Jamming](https://ontheradar.csis.org/issue-briefs/satellite-jamming/) On the radar / CSIS.*